HannimalCrackers/DHUM_73000/011_Parseltongue.md

 &nbsp; &nbsp; &nbsp; &nbsp;

 Markdown is interacting with my copy/paste Python from Terminal.
-Having to manually insert input line breaks.
+Having to manually insert indents and line breaks.
 Some may be missing.
+This is really not the best format for this material.

 &nbsp; &nbsp;